Broach in the News

 In the 1970s the Broach Company extended its design scope of supply by furnishing skid mounted heat medium systems, including pumps, expansion tanks, piping and controls (all fully piped, wired and shop tested).
 The Adjunct Loop Air Preheat system was developed and patented in nine countries by GCB during this period.
 With this system, the oil is circulated through a convection coil in the top of the heater to absorb heat that would normally be wasted into the atmosphere.
 After absorbing this heat, the oil is circulated through an exchanger in the combustion air stream to heat the combustion air, thereby putting the otherwise wasted heat back into the furnace.
 To this day, the Adjunct Loop proves to be a superior air preheat system.

 During 1974 the office location was moved to its current address at 7667 East Forty-sixth Place.
 After this move, sons Christopher C. and Brian R. Broach joined the company.
-Christopher will celebrate thirty years of service since graduating with a B.S. in Chemical Engineering from the University of Tulsa in 1979 and Brian will celebrate thirty-one years with an extensive background in Mechanical, Chemical, Thermal and Petroleum Engineering.
+Christopher will celebrate thirty years of service since graduating with a B.S. in Chemical Engineering from the University of Tulsa in 1979 and Brian will celebrate thirty-one years with an extensive background in Mechanical, Chemical, Thermal, and Petroleum Engineering.

 The 1980s became known as the “Death Valley Days” for the industry as a whole.
 Oil prices soared, production plummeted and heater businesses began to fail.
 Additionally, the 1980s marked a shift to process heaters that required a higher degree of engineering and emissions control.
-Some special designs and innovations that emerged from Broach during those years include the EZ Mount Light Pole, which is a prefabricated stationary or removable pole that is used on walkways and docks in industrial locations.
+Some special designs and innovations that emerged from Broach during those years include the EZ Mount Light Pole, which is a prefabricated stationery or removable pole that is used on walkways and docks in industrial locations.
 Another design was a Lean/Master Lead/Lag Transmitter that provides the Lead/Lag function in forced draft combustion systems, providing the best approach to prevent combustion upsets during load swings.

 In 1984, Broach took a gamble on a large project with All-American Pipeline which was building a pipeline that required thirty-five heaters from Los Angeles, California to Baytown, Texas.
 The project was enormous and the possibility of winning the project was remote.
 Nonetheless, Broach committed personnel to work on it for over a year without a promise of an award.
 It was affectionately called the “Kite in the Wind” project; Broach won the project on Valentine’s Day, 1985.
 It was the largest single order for a process heater company given during those “Death Valley” years.
 They were able to keep local vendors alive when no one else was busy.